Broadcast of Jeopardy!: Renewals and rerun deals

+Paramount-Sony dispute

+In October 2024, Sony Pictures Television sued CBS parent company Paramount Global, alleging the company had entered into unauthorized licensing deals in Australia and New Zealand while pocketing all of the revenue.
+Sony also alleged that CBS engaged in self-dealing and underpriced the syndication package by forcing television stations to accept other, less popular shows from CBS's own production companies, also alleging that keeping the stations on ABC-owned stations while CBS's own stations aired Entertainment Tonight was further evidence of Sony being cheated.
+In a counterresponse, Paramount claimed that the original agreement with King World "decades ago" granted the syndicator distribution rights "in perpetuity" meaning that Sony could not seek other syndicators, and surmised that it was suing because "they simply don't like" it.
+Paramount countersued Sony to that effect in November.

+Sony Pictures Television announced on February 3, 2025, that that week's episodes of Jeopardy! and Wheel of Fortune would be the last ones it would feed to CBS Media Ventures and that it would begin distributing episodes of those shows directly to affiliates beginning with the week of February 10.
+CBS sought and received a restraining order blocking Sony from doing so on February 6.
+However, on April 10, it was reported that the court had ruled in favor of Sony, thus resulting in CBS losing the distribution rights.
+CBS then confirmed they would submit an appeal immediately, which would get accepted on April 16 thus giving them the distribution rights back.

+In November 2025, it was announced that an agreement was made that would allow CBS to continue distribution of the show through the 2027–28 season, with Sony taking over afterwards.
+However, the marketing, promotions, and affiliate relations will move to Sony beginning in the 2026–27 season, while ad-sales will stay at CBS through the 2029–30 season.

 Spin-off programs

 Jep!

 Jep!, a children's version of the show, aired first on Game Show Network (now known by its abbreviated name, "GSN") throughout the 1998–99 season, and then on Discovery Kids through late 2004.
 It was hosted by cartoon voice actor Bob Bergen, and produced by Scott Sternberg who had earlier produced a children's version of Wheel, titled Wheel 2000.
 Contestants on Jep! were young children aged 10 through 12, who competed for merchandise packages instead of monetary prizes, with clue values in points rather than dollars.

 Rock & Roll Jeopardy!

 Rock & Roll Jeopardy!, a music-intensive version, debuted on VH1 on October 8, 1998 and ran for four seasons, ending on May 12, 2001.
 Hosted by Survivor star Jeff Probst, this version highlighted post-1950s popular music trivia rather than focusing on general knowledge.
 Announcers included Loretta Fox in seasons one and two, and Stew Herrera in seasons three and four.